Our Recipe Book ·

-Home > pages > dads-recipe-book > Many Splendored Quick Bread aka Zucchini bread
+Home > pages > stevens-recipe-book > Many Splendored Quick Bread aka Zucchini bread

 From Rose's Heavenly Cakes _with my own adaptations (of course)..._